sbfnk/ebola.forecast.wa.sl/README.md

 This repository contains the data and code for our paper:

 > Sebastian Funk, Anton Camacho, Adam J. Kucharski, Rachel Lowe,
-> Rosalind M. Eggo and W. John Edmunds.
-Assessing the performance of
+> Rosalind M. Eggo and W. John Edmunds (2019).
+Assessing the performance
-> real-time epidemic forecasts: A case study of Ebola in the Western
+> of real-time epidemic forecasts: A case study of Ebola in the Western
 > Area region of Sierra Leone, 2014-15.
 PLoS Comput Biol 15(2):
 > e1006785. <https://doi.org/10.1371/journal.pcbi.1006785>